Dattel/homeassistant-influxdb2/README.md

 and performing analytics.
 It exposes an HTTP API for client interaction and is often used in combination with Grafana to visualize the data.

-This add-on is built on the InfluxDB v2.x build.
+This add-on is built on the InfluxDB v2.x build. \
+If you're after the InfluxDB V1.x build - check out this other add-on [Here][Influxdbv1]

+[WorkInProgress:Read the full add-on documentation][docs]

 ## FAQ
 - Why make another add-on and why not just upgrade the current [InfluxDB v1.x Community Add-on][Influxdbv1]?